Looking for Light in the Darkness

 Ours is not a prayer of fancy words or complicated ideas.
 We do not pray as we think we should, we pray as we need to pray.
 We pray beyond words, with whimpering, with screams.
 Our prayer gives voice to the fears which terrorize us, the pain which puts us in agony.
 We pray as our grip fails and we feel ourselves falling.

 Our prayer appears to light a candle in the darkness, but it is only part of the truth.
-We have been paying so much attention to holding on we have ignored the light in us.
+We have been paying so much attention to holding on we have ignored the light within us.
 Have we been concentrating so much effort on the darkness we have ignored the light?

 We realize we are not falling, but soaring.